rclone/rclone/MANUAL.md

 ### Options

 ```
-      --addr string                        IPaddress:Port to bind server to. (default "localhost:8081")
+      --addr string                        IPaddress:Port or :Port to bind server to. (default "localhost:8080")
+      --cert string                        SSL PEM key (concatenation of certificate and CA certificate)
+      --client-ca string                   Client certificate authority to verify clients with
       --dir-cache-time duration            Time to cache directory entries for. (default 5m0s)
-      --gid uint32                         Override the gid field set by the filesystem. (default 502)
+      --gid uint32                         Override the gid field set by the filesystem. (default 20)
   -h, --help                               help for webdav
+      --htpasswd string                    htpasswd file - if not provided no authentication is done
+      --key string                         SSL PEM Private key
+      --max-header-bytes int               Maximum size of request header (default 4096)
       --no-checksum                        Don't compare checksums on up/download.
       --no-modtime                         Don't read/write the modification time (can speed things up).
       --no-seek                            Don't allow seeking in files.
+      --pass string                        Password for authentication.
       --poll-interval duration             Time to wait between polling for changes.
 Must be smaller than dir-cache-time.
 Only on supported remotes.
 Set to 0 to disable. (default 1m0s)
       --read-only                          Mount read-only.
+      --realm string                       realm for authentication (default "rclone")
+      --server-read-timeout duration       Timeout for server reading data (default 1h0m0s)
+      --server-write-timeout duration      Timeout for server writing data (default 1h0m0s)
-      --uid uint32                         Override the uid field set by the filesystem. (default 502)
+      --uid uint32                         Override the uid field set by the filesystem. (default 501)
-      --umask int                          Override the permission bits set by the filesystem. (default 2)
+      --umask int                          Override the permission bits set by the filesystem. (default 18)
+      --user string                        User name for authentication.
       --vfs-cache-max-age duration         Max age of objects in the cache. (default 1h0m0s)
       --vfs-cache-mode string              Cache mode off|minimal|writes|full (default "off")
       --vfs-cache-poll-interval duration   Interval to poll the cache for stale objects. (default 1m0s)